SafeTrans: LLM-assisted Transpilation from C to Rust: Vulnerability Analysis

-Table \ref{tab:verification-results} shows the breakdown of ESBMC verification results on our evaluation data set.
-Approximately 70\% of the programs contain some form of flaw that was not reported by the authors of CodeNet.
-We employ the same ESBMC configurations suggested by Tihanyi et al.~\cite{tihanyi2023formai}, as our focus is on the behavior of potential vulnerabilities that are mitigated as the code is transpiled from C to Rust, rather than reporting all possible bugs in a C program.
+The outcome of scanning a program with ESBMC can be categorized into one of the following three cases: i)~\emph{Verification Successful:} indicates that no flaws have been found within the defined bounds; ii)~\emph{Verification Failed:} ESBMC detected one or more flaws in the target program; iii)~\emph{Scan Error:} during verification, ESBMC may crash or timeout.
+Approximately 70\% of the programs failed verification, i.e., they contain some form of flaw that was not reported by the authors of CodeNet.
 As pointed out by previous works~\cite{tihanyi2023formai, gadelha2018esbmc}, ESBMC cannot produce false positives or false negatives, as each identified issue is validated by counterexamples, and the fact that successful verification only occurs up to a predefined bound.
 This means that the possibility of some bugs hiding deep in the program still exists, but as we show, ESBMC still identifies plenty of potential vulnerabilities in the tested programs.

 Table~\ref{tab:vulnerability-distribution} shows the distribution of the most frequently reported types of vulnerabilities in the original C programs as reported by ESBMC.
 A single program can contain multiple vulnerabilities across multiple types.
-Since our evaluation data set comprises competitive style programs that mostly involve data supplied through \texttt{stdin} or simple files, they commonly use simple \texttt{scanf()} calls, arrays, and use of arithmetic operations, and we thus observe many vulnerabilities associated to these operations.
-Overall, ESBMC identified a total of 10,375 vulnerabilities in the 2,653 C programs (\textasciitilde 5 per program on average).
+Overall, ESBMC identified a total of 10,375 vulnerabilities in the 2,653 programs (about five per program).